TorinFelton/ExpressionEvaluator/README.md

 ## Overview

-This is forming part of my Computer Science A-Level project and I've created this more as a learning process.
+This is forming part of my Computer Science A-Level project and I've created this as a learning process.
 This project covers graph traversal (specifically of abstract syntax trees), reverse polish notation and a bit of OOP technique (mostly just inheritance).

 ## Limitations / Goals